How to write good prompts

 LLMs think in tokens.
 If you want them to achieve better results, you should let them use tokens to reason about the problem before generating the final answer.

-A 0-shot CoT prompt means that you explicitly ask the model to think step by step to solve the problem but don’t provide any examples of how it should reason about it.
-A few-shot CoT prompt means that you provide examples of how the model should reason about the problem (e.g., 1-shot means you provide one example, 2-shot means you provide two examples, etc.).
+A zero-shot CoT prompt means that you explicitly ask the model to think step by step to solve the problem but don’t provide any examples of how it should reason about it.
+A few-shot CoT prompt means that you provide examples of how the model should reason about the problem (e.g., 1-shot means you provide one example, 2-shot means two examples, etc.).

 Here are two examples of CoT prompts: